-But I don’t care.
-I loves me my Hugh Jackman.
+But I’m no Hugh hater.
+Au contraire, I loves me my Hugh Jackman.

-As an entertainer in a highly image-conscious industry, he’s masterfully projected both ends of the masculine-feminine spectrum in his choices as a performer.
+As a male entertainer in a highly sexist industry, he’s masterfully projected both ends of the masculine-feminine spectrum in his choices as a performer.
 At the same time he’s maintained his status as a hunky male sex symbol without propagating the macho clichés that poison the minds of young boys with falsehoods about what it is to be a man.

 I am an emotional eater prone to vicious mood-swings that undermine my heroic efforts to stay lean and looking good.
 I’ve managed to attain only a four-pack of abs because I can’t stop stuffing my face with chocolate and pizza when I’m in the grip of a moody funk.
 My self-loathing inspired junk food binges have left me with a muffin-top over my lower two abs that will never recede.
 In fact, after tapping out this paragraph I will run to the kitchen for a bag of chocolate cookies to dip in my bucket of tears.

-Other than the fact we both have a penis, an Adam’s apple, and widespread bodily hair we have nothing in common.
+Other than the fact we both have a penis, an Adam’s apple, and widespread bodily hair, it’s obvious we have nothing in common.
 Check that; given Hugh’s unmitigated success, it’s obvious we both really, really like Hugh.
 We should probably become BFFs.

-The more Hugh shimmies on stage singing show tunes made famous by Liza Minelli the less self-conscious I become about being hapless with hand tools, not caring about sports, not having money to dress fashionably, or feeling bad about shooting deer and other helpless, cute and furry wild creatures to hang their sad, dead busts over the mantle in my man-cave.
-Thanks to Hugh, I don’t feel the need for a man-cave, necessarily.
-I don’t feel the need to demonstrate the scale of my manhood by subjugating everyone and everything in my existence to whatever it is my ego desires in the moment.
+The more Hugh shimmies on stage singing show tunes made famous by Liza Minelli the less self-conscious I become about being hapless with hand tools, not caring about sports, or not having money to dress fashionably.
+I am glad to be absolved of the need to shoot deer and other helpless, cute and furry wild creatures to hang their sad, dead busts over the mantle in my man-cave and not-so-subtly imply (or compensate for) the stature of my balls without dropping my pants.
+Thanks to Hugh, I don’t need to do any of that stuff.
+I don’t have to venerate my manhood by subjugating everyone and everything in my existence to whatever it is my ego desires in the moment.

 If Hugh Jackman hit on me at a party and intimated we take things upstairs, after the blushing subsided I’d give it some serious thought.
 It’d be hard to shake the idea that a tumble in the sheets with such a well-rounded and successful man might be the wrecking ball of confidence to obliterate the Hoover Dam of neurosis that’s come between the world and I my entire life.
 In the end, I’d reluctantly have to say ‘no thanks, mate’.
 I don’t roll that way, but the offer would give me cause to seriously assess the merits of my chosen sexual orientation.